Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Experiments

 Our proposed PartNet (and its variants) are constructed based on the above image-level models.
-Taking the ResNet-34 as an example, we build up the base subnetwork of PartNet by removing its layer of global average pooling and also the subsequent (final) layer of classifier; we then use a RoI-Pooling layer \cite{fastrcnn} whose inputs are formed by the part proposals generated by DPP, together with output feature maps of the base subnetwork; following the RoI-Pooling layer, a parallel pair of detection and classification streams are used that respectively produce scores of detection and classification probabilities; these scores are finally aggregated and used for image-level training or inference (cf. Section \ref{SecPartNet}).
+Taking the ResNet-34 as an example, we build up the base subnetwork of PartNet by removing its layer of global average pooling and also the subsequent (final) layer of classifier; we then use an RoI pooling layer \cite{fastrcnn} whose inputs are formed by the part proposals generated by DPP, together with output feature maps of the base subnetwork; following the RoI pooling layer, a parallel pair of detection and classification streams are used that respectively produce scores of detection and classification probabilities; these scores are finally aggregated and used for image-level training or inference (cf. Section \ref{SecPartNet}).
 Figure \ref{fig:the pafgn model structure} gives an illustration.

 To train the above models, we use SGD with momentum: we set the weight decay as 1e-4 and momentum as 0.9; we train each model for 160 epochs with a batch size of 128; for parameters that are initialized from pre-trained models, we use a learning rate of 1e-3; for other parameters, we use an initial learning rate of 1e-1, which drops by a factor of 10 respectively after 80 and 120 epochs.
-We pre-process each image by resizing its shorter size to 448 while keeping the aspect ratio unchanged.
-Then we crop a random $448\times 448$ region for use of training (we also use the horizontal flip version of the cropped $448\times 448$ region for data augmentation) and a central $448\times 448$ region for use of testing.
+For inputs of PartNet and image-level models, we pre-process each image by resizing its shorter size to 448 while keeping the aspect ratio unchanged.
+Then we crop a random $448\times 448$ region for the use of training (we also use the horizontal flip version of the cropped $448\times 448$ region for data augmentation) and a central $448\times 448$ region for the use of testing.
 The part-level models are obtained by fine-tuning the image-level model with the detected part proposals, which are rescaled to the size of $448\times 448$ as inputs.
 All our experiments are based on the above training settings.